Resourcely-Inc/scaffolding-github-terraform-cloud/README.md

 ## Assumptions

-This repository uses GitHub Actions to monitor and retrieve the plan from Terraform Cloud.
+This repository assumes that Terraform Cloud has already been configured to run terraform plan on each pull request.

 If you use a different runner, see the scaffolding repository for that
 runner: